20% Exclusive discount plus free next day delivery, excludes sale Shipping Information

 Proper Maintenance of Different Dental Probe Types

 Dental probes, especially periodontal probes, require special maintenance to guarantee their accuracy, durability, and hygienic conditions.
-The following are general guidelines for caring for several kinds of dental probes:
+The following are general guidelines for caring for several kinds of probe dental instruments:

 Cleaning: